-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) As explained to us, the fixed assets have been physically verified by the management in a periodical manner, which in our opinion is reasonable, having regard to the size of the Company and the nature of its business.
+(i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets.

+(b) The fixed assets have been physically verified by the management in a periodical manner, which in our opinion is reasonable, having regard to the size of the Company and the nature of its business.
 Pursuant to the programme, certain fixed assets were physically verified by the Management during the year.
-No material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties are held in the name of the Company. - (ii) As explained to us the physical verification of inventory has been conducted at the yearend by the management.
+No material discrepancies were noticed on such verification.

+(c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties are held in the name of the Company.

+- (ii) The physical verification of inventory has been conducted at the year-end by the management.
 The discrepancies noticed on verification between the physical stocks and book records were not material. - (iii) The company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Act.
 Accordingly, paragraph 3 (iii) (a) to (c) of the Order is not applicable. - (iv) In our opinion and according to the information and explanations given to us, the Company has not a) granted loans; b) made investments; c) given guarantees; and d) provided securities under section 185 and 186 of the Act.
-Accordingly, paragraph 3 (iv) of the Order is not applicable. - (v) The company has not accepted deposits within the meaning of Sections 73 to 76 of the Act and the rules framed thereunder. - (vi) In our opinion and according to the information and explanations given to us, maintenance of cost records has not been specified by the Central Government under sub-section (1) of section 148 of the Act. - (vii) (a) According to the information and explanations given to us and the records of the Company examined by us, the Company is regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income-tax, sales-tax, value added tax, wealth tax, service tax, customs duty, excise duty, value added tax, good and service tax cess and any other statutory dues as applicable with the appropriate authorities and there were no arrears of outstanding statutory dues as at the last day of the financial year concerned for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us and records of the Company examined by us, there are no disputed statutory dues of income tax, sales tax, valued added tax, goods and service tax, wealth tax, service tax, customs duty, excise duty or cess as at 31st March, 2019. - (viii) The Company has not defaulted in repayment of loans or borrowings to banks. - (ix) The Company did not raise any money by way of initial public offer or further public offer during the year.
+Accordingly, paragraph 3 (iv) of the Order is not applicable. - (v) The company has not accepted deposits within the meaning of Sections 73 to 76 of the Act and the rules framed thereunder. - (vi) In our opinion and according to the information and explanations given to us, maintenance of cost records has not been specified by the Central Government under sub-section (1) of section 148 of the Act. - (vii) (a) According to the information and explanations given to us and the records of the Company examined by us, the Company is regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income-tax, customs duty, good and services tax, cess and any other statutory dues as applicable with the appropriate authorities and there were no arrears of outstanding statutory dues as at the last day of the financial year concerned for a period of more than six months from the date they became payable.

+(b) According to the information and explanations given to us and records of the Company examined by us, there are no disputed statutory dues of income tax, goods and services tax, customs duty, or cess as at 31st March, 2021.

+- (viii) In our opinion and according to the information and explanations given to us, the Company has not defaulted in repayment of loans or borrowings to banks.
+The Company has not issued debentures and has not availed any loans from Governments. - (ix) The Company did not raise any money by way of initial public offer or further public offer during the year.
 In our opinion and according to the information and explanations given to us, the term loans have been applied for the purpose for which the loans were obtained.